Skip to content

 #How Can Streamers and Mods View Chat Logs?

 If you own the channel or have moderator privileges, you get the most access.
-Two built-in tools handle this without any extra software.
+Start with Twitch’s built-in tools before you install anything else.

 #Using Mod View

 Mod View is Twitch’s dedicated moderation dashboard.
-It shows you real-time chat activity, user cards, and moderation actions all in one place.
+It shows you real-time chat activity, user cards, and moderation actions in one place, so it’s the first place we check when a viewer dispute needs context.

 According to Twitch’s Mod View documentation, moderators can pull up a viewer’s full message history on the channel by clicking their username.
 Here’s how: